wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-setup-hybrid-cloud-environment-testing.md

 ## Minimizing the ongoing costs of this environment

 To minimize the costs of running the virtual machines in this environment, perform your needed testing and demonstration as quickly as possible and then delete them or shut down the virtual machines when you are not using them.
 For example, you could use Azure automation and a runbook to automatically shut down the virtual machines in the Test_VNET virtual network at the end of each business day.
-For more information, see [Get started with Azure Automation](/documentation/articles/automation-create-runbook-from-samples).

 The Azure VPN gateway is implemented as a set of two Azure virtual machines that incur an ongoing monetary cost.
 For the details, see [Pricing - Virtual Network](/home/features/networking/#price).
 To minimize the costs of the VPN gateway, create the test environment and perform your needed testing and demonstration as quickly as possible or delete the gateway with these steps.